-The Caixabank provisional portfolio is composed of secured and unsecured loans and current drawdowns of revolving mortgage credit lines with 34.1% of the portfolio's outstanding balance secured by mortgages.
-The secured portfolio includes loans backed by first-lien mortgages mainly with a small bucket of second-lien mortgages.
+The CaixaBank provisional portfolio is composed of of secured and unsecured loans and drawdowns of secured and unsecured credit lines t with 14.9% of the portfolio's outstanding balance secured by mortgages.
+The secured portfolio includes loans backed by first and second lien.

 Recovery timing is assumed to vary according to the domicile of the obligor.
-In general, recovery delay assumptions have been determined by examining the average time to resolve insolvencies as well as the legal framework regarding relative debtor-/creditor-friendliness in a particular jurisdiction.
+In general, recovery delay assumptions have been determined by examining the average time to resolve insolvencies as well as the legal framework regarding relative debtor-/ creditor-friendliness in a particular jurisdiction.
 For Spain, DBRS assumes a recovery delay of 2.25 years for unsecured loans and 4.00 years for secured loans.